RoNoLo/json-database/README.md

 # JsonStorage

+*Warning: Heavy development!
+Do not use below 1.0.0!*

 A document store which uses any type of filesystem to store documents as JSON.
 It uses https://flysystem.thephpleague.com/ to abstract the storage space.